gollum/gollum/README.md

 formats) will be used as the entrance page to your wiki.
 If it is missing, an automatically generated table of contents will be shown instead.

+## SIDEBAR FILES

+Sidebar files allow you to add a simple sidebar to your wiki.
+Sidebar files are named `_Sidebar.ext` where the extension is one of the supported formats.
+Sidebars affect all pages in their directory and any subdirectories that do not have a sidebar file of their own.

 ## FOOTER FILES

 Footer files allow you to add a simple footer to your wiki.
 Footer files must be named `_Footer.ext` where the extension is one of the supported formats.
-Footers affect all pages in their directory and any subdirectories that do not have a footer file of their own.
+Like sidebars, footers affect all pages in their directory and any subdirectories that do not have a footer file of their own.

 ## HTML SANITIZATION